- ISPs have long been known for controversial affairs such as throttling and even handing over your personal data for commercial purposes.

 Internet Service Providers are hardly ethical and a lot of controversies showed that they block certain sites, throttle bandwidth speeds, and even strip your personal data to distribute it for commercial purposes.

 We all know what they can do, but how to avoid that while holding the line proposed by the license agreement?
-Today, we decided to show you how to unblock the forbidden sites which your ISP condemned unfitting.
+Today, we decided to show you how to unblock the forbidden sites that your ISP condemned as unfitting.

-How to unblock websites blocked by your ISP (Internet Service Provider)
+How to unblock websites blocked by my ISP?